 Looking for picture books to read aloud at circle time?
-These children’s story time books to read aloud are sure to entertain kids!
+These children’s story time books are sure to entertain kids!

 The job seemed pretty simple.
 The program encourages students to read books at home for fun, so every month, the Home Reading Parent (that’s me) tallies how many pages they’ve read.
 Those who turned in their logs automatically receive a pencil and a pizza coupon, while those who read 500 pages or more get a free book as well.

-Easy enough—my job would be to tally the numbers, hand out prizes… and apparently read to the class every month.
+Easy enough—my job would be to tally the numbers, hand out prizes… and, I later learned, read to the class every month.

-“The kids love it when a parent comes in to read,” his teacher told me.
-“It’s totally optional, but it might be something you’ll enjoy.”
+“The kids love it when a parent comes in to read,” his teacher reassured me.
+“It’s optional, but it might be something you’ll enjoy.”

-I knew a roomful of first graders can get squirmy.
+I imagined that a roomful of first graders can get squirmy.
 They interrupt.
-And deep inside, I wondered whether they’d enjoy the story times or if it’d be a boring addition to their day.
+And deep inside, I wondered whether they’d enjoy these stories or if they’d be a boring addition to their day.

 Turns out, the kids loved it (phew!).
-I tried to make story times memorable, starting with the books I’d bring to read.
+I tried to make each story time memorable, starting with the books I’d bring to read.

 Children’s story time books

 I loved reading to my son’s classroom so much, that I volunteered once more when his little brother entered kindergarten.
-Being able to read to a roomful of eager students became a highlight of the month.
+Being able to read to a roomful of eager students became a highlight each month.

-Not all books lend themselves well to be read aloud to a roomful of kids.
-I wanted stories to inspire, to make them laugh and think.
+Not all books lend themselves well to being read aloud to a roomful of kids.
+I wanted stories to inspire, to make them laugh, and to think.
 I wanted them to look forward to story times, to rush home and be inspired to keep reading.

 1. Robo Sauce by Adam Rubin

-This book was certain to surprise the kids.
+This book is a great choice that’s certain to surprise the kids.
 Robo Sauce shares the story of a boy who wants to turn himself—among many other things—into a robot.
 Thanks to a few flaps and clever cover design, the book itself turns into a “robot” book.
 Sure enough, the kids were amazed at the transformation.

 2. The Book with No Pictures by B.J.
 Novak

-While this book has no pictures, it has plenty of laughs, especially as I was “forced” to read silly words and songs.
+While The Book with No Pictures truly has no pictures, it has plenty of laughs, especially as I was “forced” to read silly words and songs.

 3. The Invisible Boy by Trudy Ludwig

-I truly believe we need more kindness above other traits in this world, and The Invisible Boy shows kids one of the easiest ways to do that.
+I truly believe we need more kindness in this world, and The Invisible Boy shows kids one of the easiest ways to do that.
 The story centers on Brian, a quiet child in a rambunctious classroom who is often overlooked.

 For this story time, I asked the kids many questions, and they responded with their own.
 One of them asked why Brian has color at the end of the book whereas he was drawn in black and white in the beginning.
 I asked what they think Brian is feeling and why, as well as what could make him feel better.